camunda-community-hub/zeebe-kafka-exporter/README.md

 For more information about the exporters please read the [Exporter documentation](https://docs.zeebe.io/basics/exporters.html).

 > This is a work in progress; you're welcome to contribute code or ideas, but no guarantees are made about the exporter itself.
 Use at your own risks.

-> There is a docker compose and some docker files around, in theory these work, but doing a `docker-compose up` is currently broken until the next Zeebe release,
-> since it relies on Zeebe 0.15.0 which is not yet released.
-But doing a `docker-compose up kafka zookeeper consumer` should work, and you'd need to configure the broker
-> manually to point to Kafka on port 9093.

 ## Installation